 Successful marketing is an activity designed to drive behavior.
-Following a few simple steps can transform your client's content marketing plan into a force that drives consumer behavior.
+Following a few simple steps can transform content marketing plan into a force that drives consumer behavior.

 Identify Buying Personas and Stages of the Buying Process

-Dividing customers into buying personas also allows your clients to design content for groups of customers based on their stage in the buying process.
+Dividing customers into buying personas also allows you to design content for groups of customers based on their stage in the buying process.
 Marketing content should smoothly guide your customers to purchasing the product or service with an effective call-to-action.

 Use One CTA Per Page

 To effectively drive customer behavior, each page should have one task -- to focus the visitor on a simple and clearly defined call-to-action.
 If each individual page does its job, the overall marketing objectives will be met.